 Jesus could have divorced the very flawed human race.
 He could have said, ” I give up.
 I have tried everything I know to do to help them”.

 But, He didn’t.
 He chose to give up His own comfort, His own will, His own needs, His own plans, His own glory so that others could live and prosper and find happiness from His sacrifice.
-He is our reconciliation expert.
+He is our reconciliation and divorce proof expert.

 This doesn’t mean we have to physically die to save our marriages.
 But it does mean we have to die to self.
 It means that we have to dig deep inside ourselves and find out what it is that is keeping us from loving our spouse sacrificially and unconditionally.
 And we need to be willing to learn some new information so that we can have better results.

 It may mean that we need to sacrifice our career, our hobbies, our dreams, our time, or our friends so that our marriage can continue.
 It may be that we have to let go of our idea of what life and marriage are really about.
-It is not about us.
-It is not about what we want.
-It is not about our favorite things.
+Because marriage is not about us.
+It is not about what we want or about our favorite things.
 It is about my spouse’s needs.

-Jesus could have been a king of a nation.
-He could have ruled with supreme power.
-He could have annihilated the enemy.
-He could have been rich, and popular.
-He could have eliminated the competition.
+Jesus could have been a king of a nation and ruled with supreme power.
+He could have annihilated the enemy or become the richest man on earth.
+The Lord could have eliminated the competition.
 He could have continued to do miracles day after day until no one would ever think of challenging Him.
 But He didn’t.

-He allowed Himself to be taken by the envious religious leaders and the carnal soldiers.
+The Lord allowed Himself to be taken by the envious religious leaders and the carnal soldiers.
 He accepted their torment and torture without a word or a miraculous deliverance.
-He could have called millions of angels to come to His rescue.
-But He didn’t.
-He was sacrificed and died so you and I could live.
+Although he could have called millions of angels to come to His rescue, He didn’t.
+He sacrificed Himself, so you and I could live.

 That is not our natural response to problems, is it?

 We are more likely to run from them.
 Or we yell and argue until the other person surrenders.
-Maybe we are big bullies and always have to win every fight.
-Maybe our way is the only way.
-Maybe we think no one is as smart as us.
-Maybe we think we are the only ones that can see things clearly.
+Maybe we are big bullies and always have to win every fight because our way is the only way.
+Maybe we think no one is as smart as us or that we are the only ones that can see things clearly.

-Or maybe we think we are masters of our own time.
-Or we think our hobbies or our work are more important than spending time with our spouse and/or children.
-Maybe our career/job takes priority over anything and anyone.
-Maybe making money is more important than building a healthy marriage.
+Perhaps we think we are masters of our own time.
+Or we think our hobbies or our work are more important than spending time with our spouse and/or our children.
+Maybe our career/job takes priority over anything and anyone and making money is more important than building a healthy marriage.

 Jesus didn’t think like that way at all.
 He thought that helping others was more important than being a carpenter.
 He saw others needs as more important than His own.
 Jesus saw others pain and wanted to help and then stepped in and did what He could to help them.
-He helped others be stronger, braver, healthier and alive.
-He spent time teaching those who didn’t understand how to live happily.
+He helped others be stronger, braver, healthier and, simply, alive.
+Jesus spent time teaching those who didn’t understand how to live happily and at peace.
 He trained others to go and help more people.
 His life was not his own.
-His life was about the person next to Him and the people that would be helped after that.
+It was about the person next to Him and the people that would be helped after that.

 We can pray for them.
 We can find verses to back our prayers and keep these hurting people before the throne of God.
 Philippians 4:2, 5, 6, 8… Matthew 19:6… 1 Thessalonians 5:18 are good places to start.